 - post-traumatic stress disorder (PTSD) – having anxiety problems after experiencing a very stressful or frightening event

 - social anxiety disorder – a fear or dread of social situations

-- obsessive compulsive disorder (OCD) – having recurring unpleasant thoughts (obsessions) and performing certain routines (compulsions) to relieve anxiety
+- obsessive-compulsive disorder (OCD) – having recurring unpleasant thoughts (obsessions) and performing certain routines (compulsions) to relieve anxiety

 - phobias – an overwhelming fear of a specific object, place, situation or feeling

 Anxiety disorders are among the most common mental health problems.
-Up to 1 in 20 people in the UK have generalised anxiety disorder.
+Up to 1 in 20 people in the UK have a generalised anxiety disorder.

 What causes anxiety disorders?

 There are different ways to treat and manage anxiety disorders.
-The right treatment for you will depend on your type of anxiety disorder, how severe it is and your personal circumstances.
+The right treatment for you will depend on your type of anxiety disorder, how severe it is and your circumstances.

 The first step to getting support is usually to speak to your GP.
 This might feel hard, especially if your anxiety makes it difficult to speak on the phone or leave your home.
-See if you can book an appointment online, or ask someone to call up to book it for you.
+See if you can book an appointment online or ask someone to call up to book it for you.
 They could also come with you to your appointment for support.
 Or you could refer yourself for talking therapy (in England only) if that feels easier.